Call Now Request FREE consultation - 1866-758-4529

 WIDE LOADS SLOW TRAFFIC AND CAUSE CONGESTION

-Big rigs with oversize loads slow traffic down and cause traffic to stall.
+Big rigs with oversize loads slow down traffic and cause it to stall.
 This in itself makes wide loads dangerous.

 About Greg Baumgartner